Wednesday, 26 August 2020

 Using heat recovery with segregated air inlets via underground cooling ducts for all-year-round temperature stability, with harvested heat used to evaporate water from slurry, producing saleable pelleted fertiliser, there is no need for a slurry store.

 Hydrogen technology is not new, hydrogen has been extracted from ammonia sourced from fertiliser production for years, but it could be fossil-fuel free.
-There is still work to do, with changes needed to government policy on local energy generation, making sure the technology is accessible to producers and, importantly, that adds up to a clearly defined return on investment.

 Explore slurry cooling

 The future is now; we will continue, as part of its strategy, to support producers to drive towards net zero.
 Starting with slurry cooling and moving forwards, we’ll produce more resources for producers to see what technology can deliver and, more importantly, what it will return for their business.